smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

 have been able to slowly grow the documentation and tests along with the changes we are making, leaving the updated code better than we found it.

-In the past I have tried to rely solely on unit tests or naming to describe the my code.
+In the past I have tried to rely solely on unit tests or naming to describe my code.
 This works great for new code where it is easy to understand how different classes are connected.
-In [legacy code][legacy] code where there are no tests and the behaviour is unclear, relying only on naming and relationships is not enough.
+In [legacy code][legacy] where there are no tests and the behaviour is unclear, relying only on naming and relationships is not enough.
 Good comments and meaningful names can make previously unintelligible code usable again.